 There is no doubt that times have changed, and affordable cloud-based simulation tools such as EXN/Aero has changed the way many HVAC engineers view CFD.
 For a full run-through of the EXN/Aero solver, check out a recent webinar here.

 CFD tools in the cloud can reduce the time and cost required to achieve thermal comfort, minimize energy consumption, and clear contaminants by providing insights.
 These insights include predictions of comfort with different design alternatives and quick evaluations of different “what-if” scenarios, early in the design process.
+For those requiring support getting started with CFD, check out the Envenio Onboarding Program.

 Users can now optimize HVAC designs in less time and at a lower cost than was ever possible in the past, so the results of an Aberdeen Group research study come as no surprise, when it found design engineers for best-in-class companies to be 15 percent more likely than the industry average to use CFD to make design trade-off decisions.

 With so much to offer, CFD can play a vital role in designing HVAC systems, and with such clear advantages, it is perhaps now a question of changing perception and overcoming long-held views, rather than proving its suitability in this sphere.
+For those looking to outsource CFD, check out the Discovery Project.

 Try It For Yourself